Public Transport in Milan: Apps, Tickets & Tips 2026

 Quick Check before boarding

-ROAMMATE ADVICE: For most tourists, tap your contactless bank card at the Metro turnstile — instant, no app needed, same price as a ticket.
+Roammate advice For most tourists, tap your contactless bank card at the Metro turnstile — instant, no app needed, same price as a ticket.
 For 3+ days of heavy sightseeing, the 72-hour pass (€15,50) pays off if you make 4+ trips per day.
 If you're visiting only for a day, a carnet of 10 tickets (€19,50) gives flexibility without committing to time-based passes.

 Ticket Type Price (2026) Validity When to choose?